D3Automation/angular-c360-sample/README.md

   ```
   npm start
   ```
+This will start both a web server ([lite-server](https://github.com/johnpapa/lite-server)) and a task runner ([gulp](http://gulpjs.com/)), both in watch mode, and then automatically browse to the application using Google Chrome.
+The browser will then automatically refresh whenever a change is saved to any html/js/css/scss file in the project.

 ## Authors

 * [D3 Technologies](http://www.d3tech.net/)

-See also the list of [contributors](https://github.com/D3Automation/angular-c360-sample) who participated in this project.
+See also the list of [contributors](https://github.com/D3Automation/angular-c360-sample/contributors) who participated in this project.

 ## License